tim-hogan/glidingops/posrecv/readme.md

 You will also need to know:
 1. The host name of the logging host:  e.g. **glidingops.com**
 1. The api name on that host for position information.
-1. The porrt number if different from 80 for the http api posts.
+1. The port number if different from 80 for the http api posts.
 1. The udp port number that the dawemon listens on.

 ### Installtion Instructions